goostleek/xtend-examples/README.md

 # Xtend examples

+The project presents only a small subset of Xtend language features.

-> *Xtend is a flexible and expressive dialect of Java, which compiles into readable Java 5 compatible source code.
+> *Xtend is a flexible and expressive dialect of Java, which compiles into readable Java compatible source code.
 You can use any existing Java library seamlessly.
 The compiled output is readable and pretty-printed, and tends to run as fast as the equivalent handwritten Java code.*
 >
 *Get productive and write beautiful code with powerful macros, lambdas, operator overloading and many more modern language features.*
 >